-The University's Occupational Health and Safety Officers are available to assist the student if a Workers' Compensation claim is required.
+The University's Risk and Safety Services is available to assist the student if a Workers' Compensation claim is required.

 403-329-2190 daniel.berte@uleth.ca 403-329-2350 carolin.cattoidemkiw@uleth.ca

 ERRATA AND ADDENDA

 The University of Lethbridge Graduate Studies Calendar is updated annually and is effective for the academic year that runs from May I to April 30.